-The look-up tables (LUTs) were created using the radiative transfer code DAK, which is an acronym of 'Doubling-Adding KNMI' [RD18].
+The look-up tables (LUTs) were created using the radiative transfer code 'Doubling- Adding KNMI' (DAK) [RD18].
 This vector radiative transfer model (RTM) takes polarisation into account, as well as absorption by various trace gases and Lambertian surface reflection.
 The DAK simulations basically represent a homogeneous clear-sky Rayleigh scattering atmosphere which is bounded below by a Lambertian surface.
 We used version 3.2.0 of the DAK RTM.
 This version supports pseudo-spherical treatment of the Earth's atmosphere.
 Absorption by ozone (cross sections from [RD19] and [RD20]), NO2 (cross sections from [RD21]) and by the O2-O2 collision complex [ER1] is included in the radiative transfer calculations.
-The wavelength bands for AOT are choosen in such a way that there is little to no absorption by trace gases, making monochromatic calculations possible.
-The slit function of the TROPOMI instrument is then also not needed.
+The wavelength bands for AOT are chosen in such a way that there is little to no absorption by trace gases, allowing monochromatic calculations.
+This also avoids the need for a slit function of the TROPOMI instrument.